Floer theory and flips: Broken perturbations

 on generators by

 where $ \heartsuit = {\sum_{i=1}^n i|l_i|} $.

-\begin{theorem} For any regular coherent stabilizing divisorial perturbation system $\ul{P} = (P_\Gamma)$ as above sufficiently $C^2$ close to the base datum $(J,F,H)$, the maps $(\mu^{n})_{n \ge 0}$ satisfy the axioms of a convergent \ainfty algebra $CF(\XX,L,\DD)$ with strict unit and weak divisor axiom.
-The homotopy type of $CF(\XX,L,\DD)$ and non-vanishing of the broken Floer cohomology is independent of all choices up to homotopy equivalence. \end{theorem}
+\begin{theorem} For any admissible perturbation system $\ul{P} = (P_\Gamma)$ the maps $(\mu^{n})_{n \ge 0}$ satisfy the axioms of a convergent \ainfty algebra $CF(\XX,L)$ with strict unit.
+If the perturbations $P_\Gamma$ for types $\Gamma$ with one leaf satisfy the forgetful axiom \eqref{fp} then the maps $\mu^1$ satisfy the weak divisor axiom \eqref{diveq}.
+The homotopy type of $CF(\XX,L)$ is independent of all choices up to convergent homotopy equivalence. \end{theorem}

-\begin{proof} Transversality and compactness properties of the moduli space in Theorem \ref{broken}.
-Note that boundary components corresponding to broken stable maps with three levels are negative expected dimension.
-The estimate needed for the definition of convergence follows for a fixed $(J,G,H)$ by finiteness of the set of homotopy classes for a given energy, by compactness; then the same finiteness holds for perturbations sufficiently $C^2$ small. \end{proof}
+The statement of the theorem follows from the transversality and compactness properties of the moduli space of adapted maps of expected dimension at most one in Theorem \ref{broken}.
+The parts of the map in the pieces of $\XX$ other than $X_{\subset}$ do not affect the sign computation, since all these components are spheres.
+To prove homotopy invariance one may either repeat the arguments of Chapter \ref{hinv} replacing quilted treed disks with broken quilted treed disks (which are obtained from quilted disks by replacing each component curve with a broken curve).
+Alternatively, in Theorem \ref{same} below we show that the broken Fukaya algebra is homotopy equivalent to an unbroken one.

-\subsection{Broken divisors}
+\section{Broken divisors}

-In the rest of the section we show that broken stabilizing divisors exist.
-The result is an analog of a result in algebraic geometry that follows from Kodaira vanishing: Let $X$ be a smooth complex projective variety equipped with an ample line bundle $\mE$ and $i:Y \subset X$ a smooth subvariety of codimension one.
-Let $\mE(Y)$ denote the sheaf of sections vanishing on $Y$.
-The exact sequence of sheaves
+In the rest of the chapter we show that broken stabilizing divisors exist.
+The result is an analog of a relative version of Bertini's theorem:

+\begin{lemma} Let $X$ be a smooth complex projective variety equipped with an ample line bundle $\mE$ and $i:Y \hookrightarrow X$ a smooth subvariety of codimension one.
+After replacing $\mE$ with a tensor power, the following holds: For a given $s_Y \in H^0(i^* \mE )$ cutting out a smooth divisor $D_Y$ on $Y$ there exists a section $s \in H^0(\mE)$ restricting to $s_Y$ and cutting out a smooth divisor on $X$. \end{lemma}